Azande people

 The Azande (also known as Zande, Azandeh, Azende, Bazende) are an ethnic group in Central Africa speaking the Zande languages (whose classification is uncertain).
 They live in south-eastern Central African Republic, north-eastern Democratic Republic of the Congo, as well as south-central and south-western South Sudan.
 The Congolese Azande live in Bas-Uélé, Haut-Uélé and Tshopo provinces along the Uele River; Isiro, Dungu, Kisangani and Duruma.
 The Central African Azande live in the districts of Rafaï, Bangasu and Obo.
 The Azande of South Sudan live in Central, Western Equatoria and Western Bahr al-Ghazal States, Yei, Maridi, Yambio, Tombura, Deim Zubeir, Wau Town and Momoi.

 Etymology

 The word Azande means "the people who possess much land", and refers to their history as conquering warriors.

-The onomatopoeic name Niam-Niam suggests cannibalism and was sometimes used for the Azande people.
+The onomatopoeic name Niam-Niam (Note: Other spelling variants listed by the British Museum include Nyam nyam, Neam Nam, and Neam Neam.) suggests cannibalism and was sometimes used for the Azande people.
 It was possibly circulated intentionally to create fear among ethnic groups in the Azande's period of regional conquest.
-The name shows up on 19th-century maps of Southern Sudan as is now considered pejorative.
-First used by other tribes in southern Sudan, it was later adopted by Westerners, who frequently used it to refer to the Azande in the 18th and early 19th century.
-The British Museum website indicates as spelling variants Niam niam, Niam-niam, Nyam nyam, Nyam-nyam, Neam Nam, Neam Neam, Neam-Nam, and Neam-Neam.
-The Turkish word for cannibal is "yamyam", deriving from this name.
+The name shows up on 19th-century maps of Southern Sudan and is now considered pejorative.

 The plant species Impatiens niamniamensis is named after the Azande people.